 There are a number of ways to become a dual citizen.

 Some of them are out of your control, depending on accidents of birth or heritage.
 But others can be leveraged deliberately as part of a strategic plan to expand your global footprint.

 Let’s take a look at the different ways to get dual citizenship.

 Dual citizenship by descent

 Getting dual citizenship through descent is a popular option.
-Depending on which country you’re aiming for, you can apply for citizenship if your parents, and in some cases, grandparents were citizens of that country.
+Depending on which country you’re aiming for, you can apply for citizenship if your parents (and, in some cases, grandparents) are citizens of that country.

 Getting dual citizenship by descent is typically a relatively easy, low cost process.
 But of course, if you don’t already have an ancestor from another country, there’s not much you can do to create one.

 In many countries, it’s possible to get dual citizenship if you were born there.
 This depends on whether the country in question follows one of two systems: jus soli or jus sanguinis.